mpiispanen/rusty_renderer/docs/WORKFLOW.md

 # Development Workflow

-**Last Updated:** 2025-10-21
+**Last Updated:** 2025-11-03

-This document describes the standard development workflow for the Rusty Renderer project, including best practices learned through active development.
+This document describes the standard development workflow for the Rusty Renderer project, including testing with both Vulkan and DirectX (via Proton on Bazzite).

 ## Overview